dzvilius/visual-money-tracker/README.md

 **_"As a user, I want to see my transactions in one place, so that, I can see my income, spending and balance at once."_**

 - As a user, I want to see my transactions in one place, so that, I can see all information at once.
-  - [x] Create a layout template for dashboard.
+  - [x] Create a layout template for the dashboard.
-  - [x] Load data from CSV via D3.js API.
+  - [x] Import data from CSV via D3.js API.
-  - [ ] Add DC.js for charts interlinking.
+  - [ ] Add DC.js charts interlinking.
   - [ ] Format currency in Euros.

 ---